RailsEventStore/rails_event_store/aggregate_root/README.md

 [Mutation testing and continuous integration](http://blog.arkency.com/2015/05/mutation-testing-and-continuous-integration/)

 In practice, it means that we run `make mutate` as part of the CI process.
-As long as we don't have 100%, there's a hardcoded value we expect from the mutation coverage.

 Whenever you fix a bug or add a new feature, we require that the coverage doesn't go down.

-However, even if it goes up, you need to go the `Makefile` and apply the new expected coverage.
-We call this technique "raising the coverage bar".
-The goal here is to raise the bar so that the better coverage is maintained for later changes.
-The new value should be the Kills/Mutations number in your last `make mutate` output.

 ## About